JosephWick/BIM-HM/README.md

 # Code Specifics
 ## Usage
 The dense script can be run in a single step, by calling it in a matlab console.
 The hierarchical version of the simulation is a three step process, requiring first a setup to be ran, then creation and compression of the hierarcical matrices, followed by running the actual simulation.
 Once kernels have been made, the simulation can be re-run without the first two steps so long as the .hm files remain available and no changes to the physical problem have been made.
+In `BP1_visco_hm.m`, the setup and actual simulation are broken into two methods.

 To run the setup, call `b = BP1_visco_hm("build")` in a matlab console.
 This create the starter files for hmmvp and store in memory the mesh information as the matlab variable `b`.